 - Exosome Market

 Exosomes are defined as small vesicles ranging from 30-100nm in size that are found in nearly all eukaryotic fluids and facilitate a range of important cellular functions.
-They transfer DNA, RNA, and proteins to other cells, thereby altering the function of the targeted cells.
+They transfer DNA, RNA, and proteins to other cells, thereby altering the function of the target cells.